Summer Positions

 What kind of compensation can I expect from an Apogee summer?

-Summer salaries for first-year staff members range between $2,500-3,000 (this range generally depends on your time in the field), and staff members will receive a salary increase for each subsequent year with us.
+Summer salaries for first-year trip leaders and support staff range between $2,500-3,000 (this range generally depends on your time in the field), and salaries for Summer Assistant Directors and our other Specialist roles range between $4,000-$6,000 (based on the specific role, start date, and other factors).
+Staff members will receive a salary increase for each subsequent year with us.
 In addition to your salary, Apogee will also cover your food, housing, and intra-summer travel expenses.
 While staff members are responsible for getting to and from Maine at the beginning and end of the summer, we offer a travel stipend to help cover your travel expenses.

 Please refer to the Additional Financial Support section for more information about that opportunity, too.